iZeaoGamer/GalacticPE/major.md

 Last seen's bug fix update:
 - We've added a comma from every time formatted time to ensure it's more easier to read and understand.

+- Fixed being kicked to the main lobby whenever you tried connecting to a gamemode that wasn't online or wasn't able to be joinable.
+It'll now stick to where you are, and not teleport you.

+- Added Multi Lobby support - You will be teleported to a lobby that has the lowest players online.

+- Changed messages for Multi-Lobby!

+- Certain commands will no longer display in #staff-commands for security reasons.

+- Changed the event from CommandEvent to PlayerCommandPreprocessEvent for more compatibility.

+- Added NPC's to ALL lobbies!

+- All NPC's have a scale of 2.
+SO that means NPC's are bigger than normal.

+- The hub's are now complete!

+- You can no longer break/place in lobbies.

+- You'll now be in adventure mode when in the lobby servers.
+This is so you don't abuse potential bugs and glitches in the future.

+- Your hunger will no longer go down in the lobby servers.

+- Fixed some compatibility issues between certain plugins.

+- Your inventory will clear upon every join before giving you the server selector item to prevent abuse of items.

+- After this update, we had a major bug, where if you entered more arguments than your main command, it wouldn't register it in #staff-commands.
+Good news, is that's now been fixed, and will allow more arguments in the command message, aslong as it doesn't have: /rca.

+ - Removed /slapper completely from our system to prevent abuse.
+We can enable this later on if we need to.